seaneoo/horse-meat/README.md

     <a href="https://github.com/seaneoo/HorseMeat/"><img alt="GitHub pull requests" src="https://img.shields.io/github/issues-pr/seaneoo/HorseMeat"></a>
 </div>

----

 ## About

-This mod adds two new food items, **Raw Horse Meat** and **Cooked Horse Meat**.
-They can be obtained through multiple
+This mod adds three new food items, Raw Horse Meat, Cooked Horse Meat, and Horse Meat Burger.
+The raw and cooked horse meat can be obtained by:
-methods:

-- Killing a horse (drops 1 -3 raw horse meat).
+- Killing a horse (drops 1 - 3 raw horse meat).
 - Trading with a butcher villager (buy cooked horse meat, sell raw horse meat).
 - Looting a butcher village house (chance of 1 - 3 raw horse meat).

 The raw meat can be cooked just as raw beef can in vanilla.
 It also provides the same benefits as raw/cooked beef.

+The horse meat burger can be crafted with 1 cooked horse meat and 1 bread.
+The burger restores 10 hunger and 16 saturation.

 ## License